decretist/Dissertation/Chapter0/chapter0.md

 I had installed and configured R, R Studio, and stylo correctly.
-I have to admit that I was somewhat disappointed that the results of the first test were exactly what I should have expected: the case statements and the excerpt from *de Vera* formed distinct clusters **[reproduce!]**, indicating that they were written by two different individual authors.
+I have to admit that I was somewhat disappointed that the results of the first test were exactly what I should have expected: the case statements and the excerpts from *de Vera* formed distinct clusters **[reproduce!]**, indicating that they were written by two different individual authors.
 As *de Vera* is an anonymous work that predated the *Decretum* by no more than a decade or so, and because Gratian